 As a general rule, the secretariat forwards a copy of the submission to the Party concerned within the two week time limit even if it considers that the submission is not complete and essential information is lacking.
 When forwarding such submission, the secretariat will send the copies of the submission and the covering letter to the members of the Committee.
 For the purposes of paragraph 26 of the annex to decision I/7, such information will be considered as held by the Committee once it had been forwarded to it.

 When forwarding the submission, the secretariat will in a cover letter request the Party concerned to acknowledge receipt of the submission and remind it of its obligation under decision I/7 to reply within three months or such longer period as the circumstances of the particular case may require, but no later than six months from the date the submission was forwarded.
-The deadline is calculated from the date at which the documentation was sent from the secretariat; and the response from the Party concerned should reach the secretariat by the end of the relevant period at least by fax or email, though it would be acceptable for the posted original to arrive after the deadline provided that it had been posted before the deadline.
+The deadline is calculated from the date at which the documentation was sent from the secretariat; and the response from the Party concerned should reach the secretariat by the end of the relevant period by email, though it would be acceptable for the posted original to arrive after the deadline provided that it had been posted before the deadline.
 The cover letter from the secretariat invites the Party concerned to indicate whether, due to the circumstances of the particular case, it envisages any difficulty in providing the reply within three months, and if so, to indicate when a reply would be sent.
 In the first instance, it is for the Party concerned to determine whether more than three months is necessary to provide a reply.

 When a substantive reply is received by the secretariat, this is forwarded without delay to the Committee.